botsfordiscord-xyz/invite-manager-docs/moderation/strikes.md

 # What are violations?

-Violations are rules that you can enable or disable on your server.
+Violations are auto-moderation rules that you can enable or disable on your server.
 Currently, the following violations exist:

 - [invites](#invites)
 - [links](#links)